Sport in Afghanistan: Taekwondo

-Bodybuilding is widely enjoyed in Afghanistan.
-An Afghan by the name of Ahmad Yasin Salik Qaderi ("Mr. Muscles") became the overall winner of the 2017 World Championship in Bodybuilding and Fitness, which was held in Ulaanbaatar, Mongolia.

 Other sports

-Other sports in which Afghanistan competes include volleyball, golf, track and field, team handball, rugby, weightlifting, ice skating, bowling, baseball, snooker, and chess.
+Other sports in which Afghans participate include boxing, bowling, buzkashi, futsal, judo, kickboxing, mountaineering, paragliding, rugby, sandrailling, skating, skiing, swimming, team handball, track and field, volleyball, weightlifting, and a number of others.
 Saleh Mohammad is a professional Afghan snooker player, who previously represented Pakistan in international competitions but is now representing Afghanistan.

-Buzkashi is a traditional sport and it is mostly played by people in northern Afghanistan and in Central Asia, as well as in northwestern parts of neighboring Pakistan.

-The Afghanistan Rugby Federation (ARF) was formed in 2011, and is registered with the National Olympic Committee and approved by the Government of the Islamic Republic of Afghanistan.
-The national team participated in the 2018 Asian Games in Indonesia and took part in the Olympic qualifiers in South Korea in 2019.

 Afghanistan also became a member of the Federation of International Bandy in 2012.

 In 2015 Afghanistan held its first marathon; among those who ran the entire marathon was one woman, Zainab, age 25, who thus became the first Afghan woman to run in a marathon within her own country.

 Stadiums and gymnasiums

 There are small sized football stadiums in most major cities of Afghanistan, which were built before the 1970s and they lack modern seatings.
 They will only improve once more if people turn to sport and the nation's economy picks up, including the security situation and proper investors are found.
-The President of the Afghanistan Cricket Board, Omar Zakhilwal, announced in October 2010 that the government was planning to construct standard cricket grounds in all 34 provinces in the next two years.
-There is also another larger gymnasium under construction in Kabul.
-Currently, there is only the Olympic Committee Gymnasium, which is constantly used by teams of different sports.
+The then-President of the Afghanistan Cricket Board, Omar Zakhilwal, announced in 2010 that the government was planning to construct standard cricket grounds in all 34 provinces in the next two years.

 The following are some of the major stadiums in Afghanistan: